 This mentality can trap you in a way of living you don’t like just because you’re trying so desperately hard to preserve that little bit of space.
 Why do it if you have parents who love you and don’t mind you living at home so they can give you a chance at a brighter future?
+This really is one of the best ways to start saving money for the future.
 More and more people are doing it as the rate of students graduating with excessive loan debt continues to rise and entry level job salaries become less able to support the cost of living on one’s own.

 The world is full of opportunities if you can overcome that niggling fear of the unknown, the fear of being unable to act, and the fear of your own skills not being good enough.
 You’re not alone in your trepidation.

 The only one holding you back is yourself and the consequences of your actions.